Strategy11/formidable-forms/readme.txt

 * New: The sanitize_url=1 option will now be inserted automatically when inserting most field shortcodes to a redirect url.
 This is to avoid issues with redirects stripping characters like ' and @ which may cause a redirect to fail in some cases.
 * New: Updated styling for radio buttons and checkboxes, with improvements to appearance on mobile devices as well.
 * New: Extended the FrmCSVExportHelper::generate_csv function so it has the option to generate a CSV file in a temporary directory, and pass along an array of meta information to most CSV filter hooks.
-* New: A new action_id variable has been added to the arguments passed to the frm_notification_attachment filter to make it easier to filter attachments by email action ID.
+* New: A new action_id variable has been added to the arguments passed to the frm_notification_attachment filter to make it easier to filter attachments by action ID.
 * New: Added new frm_entry_formatter_class, frm_prepend_and_or_where, frm_entry_formatter_format, frm_formatted_entry_values_content, and frm_entries_show_args filter hooks.
 * New: Allow more colors in the styler to be transparent including background colors and border colors for active, hovered, and disabled inputs.
 * Fix: Selected radio buttons were appearing incorrectly when using the Twenty Twenty One theme in Chrome or Safari.